San Siro: Transport connections

-The stadium is located in the northwestern part of Milan and can be reached by underground via the dedicated San Siro subway station (at the end of line M5), located just in front of the stadium, or by tram, with line 16 ending right in front of the building.
+The stadium is located in the northwestern part of Milan.
+It can be reached by underground via the dedicated San Siro subway station (at the end of line M5), located just in front of the stadium, or by tram, with line 16 ending right in front of the building.
 The Lotto subway station (line M1 and line M5) is about 15 minutes walk away from San Siro.